Hadhramaut: Oil and gas

 In August 2005, the government gave final approval to three LNG supply agreements, enabling YLNG to award a $2 billion contract to an international consortium to build the country's first liquefaction plant at Balhaf on the Arabian Sea coast.
 The project is a $3.7 billion investment over 25 years, producing approximately 6.7 million tons of LNG annually, with shipments likely to go to the United States and South Korea.
 Production of LNG began in October 2009.
 The Yemen government expects the LNG project to add $350 million to its budget and enable it to develop a petrochemicals industry.

 Hadramout produces approximately 258.8 thousand barrels per day.
 One of the prominent oil fields is the Masila Basin Sector (14), discovered in 1993.
-The Yemeni government is committed to developing its oil fields to increase oil production, aiming to enhance national wealth in response to the country's economic and social development needs.
 Oil contributes between 30% and 40% of the gross domestic product (GDP) value and represents more than 70% of the total general budget revenues of the state.
 Moreover, it constitutes more than 90% of the country's export value.